-While the pasta is cooking, chop your vegetables.
+Step 3.
+Chop the vegetables.
+You can do this while the pasta is cooking.
 You need approx. 6 cups of chopped veggies.
 I like to use a diagonal cut on the carrots and green onions.
 Remove strings from the snow peas.

+Step 5.
 Now it's time to stir fry in batches over medium-high heat.
-Drizzle a little oil in the skillet or wok and add your chicken.
-Cook for 2-3 minutes, turn it over and cook another minute or 2 until it's no longer pink.
+Drizzle a little oil in a large skillet (mine is 12", 5 quart) or wok and add the chicken.
+Cook for 2-3 minutes, turn it over and cook another minute or 2 min. until it's no longer pink.
 This cooks quickly.
-Remove chicken from pan and set it aside on a plate or in a bowl.
+Remove chicken from pan and set it aside on a plate.

+Step 7.
 Next add the snow peas and carrots.
-Cook until crisp tender and remove from pan.
+Cooked until crisp tender and remove from pan.

 If your pan dries out, you can add a little more oil with any of these steps.
 I needed to add a little here.

 Step 8.
 Next add the baby bok choy, red pepper strips, and green onions.
 These all cook very quickly and are best if they're still crisp when removed from pan.

 Step 9.
 Pour chicken broth (or water) in the pan and stir with a whisk to remove any browned bits from the bottom of the pan.

 Step 10.
 Add the peanut sauce and whisk it in.
 If needed, add more peanut sauce or chicken broth to achieve a gravy-like consistency.

 Step 11.
 Add the chicken and veggies back in and stir so that everything gets coated with the peanut sauce.